 - Your eligibility for Cost-Sharing Reduction is checked

-- Depending on individual’s determined eligibility, the individual
+- Depending on the individual’s determined eligibility, the individual

 - Enrolls in Medicaid/ CHIP, OR